By: Victor Epand

 these sites for model

-, inflatable
+boats, inflatable

-, and href="http://www.sellmodelsubmarines.com">model submarines.
+used boat parts, and href="http://www.sellmodelsubmarines.com">model submarines.